 [NOTE: I personally have overuse concerns (too strong a dose) with using L. sakei in a neti pot or nasal syringe, and so have never used any L. sakei product that way.
 My personal view: let the little suckers travel up to the sinuses on their own.
 And they do.
 And I always start first with the most cautious way to see if that works.]

 SOME L.SAKEI ISSUES: I still think of L. sakei as fairly fragile – for example, it is killed off by antibiotics, by oxygen, and it only lives a limited amount of time at room temperature.
-The culture Bactoferm F-RM-52 package says that it dies off in less than 2 weeks at room temperature (therefore store in freezer.]
+[For ex.: the culture Bactoferm F-RM-52 package says that it dies off in less than 2 weeks at room temperature - therefore store in freezer.]
 On the other hand, many different Lactobacillus strains live and multiply in our bodies at 98.6 degrees Fahrenheit - so L. sakei can handle warm temperatures just fine for a while.
 Please note that the L. sakei in any product can also die off during shipping if it takes too long, it’s too hot (e.g. inside hot postal vehicles in extreme heat), or some other reason.
-Thus we order 2 or 3 day shipping (if possible) and hope for the best.
-Also note that there can be some variability in how strong the L. sakei is in a batch – especially in kimchi.
-After all, it’s alive!
+Thus we order 2 day shipping (if possible) and hope for the best.
+(Note: Consider overnight shipping during 100+degree Fahrenheit heat waves.
+Also, USPS delivers to mailboxes, while UPS typically delivers to the door.)

 WHY DOESN'T L. SAKEI WORK FOR SOME PEOPLE?
 Some possibilities to explain why some people trying various L. sakei products has not resulted in their sinusitis improving is that perhaps some other "keystone species" (a very important microbial species for a normal healthy community) besides L. sakei is missing in their sinus microbiomes.
-Or perhaps they have microbes or biofilms that the Lactobacillus bacteria cannot overcome, even though it is viewed that some Lactobacillus species are anti-biofilm and anti-pathogenic.
+Or perhaps they have microbes that the Lactobacillus bacteria cannot overcome.
 It is unclear whether the results are different if there are also nasal polyps.
 [Researchers now suspect that those with nasal polyps also have a problem with "primary inflammation".]
 We (modern medicine) know so little about the normal healthy sinus microbiome that there are many unanswered questions.
 (NOTE: click on the Category SINUSITIS for more posts on recent sinusitis research.)

 PROBLEM WITH A PRODUCT SUDDENLY NOT WORKING, OR OVERUSE - Several people reported that a kimchi brand or L. sakei product that originally worked for them suddenly stopped working or not as well, but usually it had been the only product used for a while.
 There may be a feeling of "imbalance" or on rare occasion some symptoms (e.g. more phlegm or mucus, sore throat).
-We think this might be an issue of "too much of certain microbes" - and we (family members) have found that immediately switching to another product (e.g., from one brand or type of kimchi to another), or from a L. sakei product to kimchi, or swishing multi-strain probiotics (the dry powder) or refrigerated L.sakei in the mouth (this last if switching from kimchi) has corrected the situation for us.
-(Finding what works is self-experimentation, and varies from time to time).
-And months later, we can use the original product once again.
+We think this might be an issue of "too much of certain microbes" - and we (family members) have found that immediately switching to another product (e.g., from one brand or type of kimchi to another), or from a L. sakei product to kimchi, or swishing an opened capsule (the dry powder) of multi-strain probiotics, or refrigerated L.sakei in the mouth (this last if switching from kimchi) has corrected the situation for us.
+(Finding what works is self-experimentation, and varies from time to time.).
+And weeks later, we can use the original product once again.
 This is also why we only use a product when needed.